« View All Posts

 Three-Part Training Series

-Recently, ATS implemented a three-part training series.
+Driver managers at ATS go through a three-part training series.
 Each part focuses on a different, yet equally important, aspect of the driver manager position.
 The trainings focus on:

-The first training focuses on leadership and within that topic, driver managers learn about relationships and trust.
+The first training focuses on leadership.
+Driver managers learn about relationships and trust.
 It teaches driver managers how to build a relationship with drivers.
 Trust is the key to a strong relationship, so it’s an important theme throughout the training.
 They learn how to build trust and how to get it back if they lose it.

 During the training, they’ll learn about their personality and how they like to work.
 They learn how everyone has a different personality and working style and how they need to take that into account when working with drivers so they can shift their work style to accommodate drivers.
 It helps driver managers understand their drivers better.

-The second training focuses on management for company drivers and coaching for success for contractors.
+The second training focuses on management and coaching.
 Driver managers learn how to help their drivers succeed — whether they’re working with company drivers or contractors.

-The third training, which is still being developed, is all about collaboration.
-This training will focus on interoffice, behind-the-scenes relationships and how driver managers can work with different departments to help their drivers.
+The third training is all about collaboration.
+It focuses on interoffice, behind-the-scenes relationships, and how driver managers can work with different departments to help their drivers.

 The first of the three trainings begins once a driver manager has been with the company for at least six months.
 Each of the offsite trainings lasts a couple of days.
 Each part of the training is followed up by a reinforcement program to ensure the techniques are being used.